What does life look for you now?

 When you were young, what were you hoping to be when you grew up?

 From memory I was a little clueless and toyed with the idea of a few different roles.
 I discovered a passion for sports science in year 11 upon commencing Human Movement class, and if I hadn't gone to ADFA I would have begun happily pursuing it as a career.
-From about year 9 I did always harbour an interest in joining the Army however, something I'm grateful for, as it's provided me endless opportunities and experiences.
+From about year 9 I did always harbour an interest in joining the ADF however, which something I'm grateful for, as it's provided me endless opportunities and experiences.

 What is your favourite Radford moment?